qojulia/QuantumCumulants.jl/docs/src/examples/cavity_antiresonance_indexed.md

 using Plots
 ```

 The Hilbert space for this system is given by one cavity mode and $N$ two-level atoms.
-We use here symbolic indices, sums and double sums to define the system.
+Here we use symbolic indices, sums and double sums to define the system.
 The parameters $g_j, \, \Gamma_{ij}$ and $\Omega_{ij}$ are defined as indexed variables of atom $i$ and $j$.
 We will describe the system in first order mean-field.